DanNduati/Elections_monitor/README.md

 Connected to dan_wifi
 Network config: ('192.168.100.12', '255.255.255.0', '192.168.100.1', '192.168.100.1')
 ```
-You should see whatever exception error your board run to not me though lol.
+You should see whatever exception error your board run into, not me though :wink:.
 </details>

 ## <b>License and Copyright</b>